leaping dolphin

 Mission Statement

-We provide timely and quality diagnostic services to assess the impact of disease on marine wildlife.
-Our goal is to identify the role of various pathogens that contribute to the loss of wildlife.
+We provide timely and quality diagnostic services to assess the impact of disease on animal populations.
+Our goal is to identify the role of various pathogens that contribute to the loss of wild and domestic animals.

 Services

-• Diagnostic testing and support to members of the Marine Mammal Health and Stranding Network, wildlife biologists, marine animal scientists and marine animal clinicians
+• Diagnostic testing and support to members of the Marine Mammal Health and Stranding Network, wildlife biologists, zoos, aquariums, animal scientists and clinicians.

-• Transfer of technologies from other institutions to facilitate continued accessibility of developed diagnostics
+• Transfer of technologies with other institutions facilitating continued accessibility of developed diagnostics.

-• Develop and optimize new methodologies for detecting and tracking diseases
+• Research efforts to develop and optimize new methodologies for detecting and tracking diseases.

-• Recognize and disseminate new knowledge that benefits marine animals, people and their environment
+• Recognize and disseminate new knowledge that benefits animals, people and their environment.

 Data